Somatic Experiencing

 CAN SOMATIC EXPERIENCING HELP ME?

-Somatic Experiencing is a body-oriented approach to healing stress related disorders like anxiety and depression, and trauma.
+Somatic Experiencing is a body-oriented approach to healing stress related disorders like anxiety and depression; it’s also used to treat trauma.

-Somatic Experiencing (or SE) helps people who are experiencing unpleasant physical sensations that accompany anxiety, depression, PTSD and chronic stress.
-When someone is stuck in a pattern of fight, flight, or freeze, SE facilitates the releasing of trapped energy in the body so clients can recover and feel like themselves again.
+Somatic Experiencing (or SE) helps people who experience the unpleasant physical sensations that accompany anxiety, depression, PTSD and chronic stress.
+The SE approach supports the releasing of trapped energy in the body so people can recover and feel like themselves again.

-For example, SE is effective at treating shock trauma, like a car accident or developmental trauma that can occur when people grow up around parents who are unable to meet their needs.
-SE has shown to be effective in treating Complex PTSD (CPTSD).
-It helps people begin to feel more like themselves, less activated in their bodies and more settled and relaxed.
+For example, SE is effective at treating shock trauma, like experiencing a car accident or natural disaster or developmental trauma which occurs when you grow up with parents who are unable to adequately meet your needs.
+SE has been shown to be effective in treating Complex PTSD (CPTSD).
+I use SE to work with clients who are trying to break free of self destructive patterns like excessive marijuana smoking, drinking, overworking and other addictions.

 HOW WAS SOMATIC EXPERIENCING DEVELOPED?

-He developed this approach while observing animals in the wild, who were constantly under the threat of death and yet did not display symptoms of trauma.
+He developed the SE approach while observing animals in the wild, who were constantly under the threat of death and yet did not display symptoms of trauma.
 Dr. Levine noticed that these animals allowed the energy of highly threatening events to move through their bodies.

 How DOES SOMATIC EXPERIENCING WORK?

 Somatic Expereincing practioners work closely with clients to support them in completing “Self-protective motor responses” so they can release “thwarted” energy that is stuck in the body.
-It’s almost like you have a “fire alarm” going off in your body from your past experiences, which causes overreactions (like hypervigilance) or underreactions (like dissociation) in your nervous system and SE helps bring your nervous system back into a more regulated state.
+It’s almost like you have a “fire alarm” going off in your brain and body triggered by past experiences, which causes overreactions (like hypervigilance) or underreactions (like dissociation) in your nervous system; SE helps bring your nervous system return to a more regulated state.

 In an SE therapy session, clients are gently supported in increasing their tolerance for both pleasant and unpleasant body sensations and emotions.
-When you process these sensations with SE, you release the stored energy and eventually the “fire alarm” in your body only alerts you when their is a true emergency.
-As client’s tolerance learn how to track body sensations in the moment, their nervous systems feel more regulated.
+When you process these sensations with SE, you release stored energy and eventually the “fire alarm” only alerts you when their is a true emergency.
+As clients learn to track sensations in the moment, their nervous systems feel more regulated.
 This leads to a reduction in PTSD symptoms, anxiety and depression, etc. and people begin to feel more like themselves.
 Click on this New York times article - to learn more about somatic therapy.

 How CAN I LEARN MORE?